Updated: May 12

 Is diversity and inclusion an under-performing area within your organisation?
-D&I initiatives can under-perform in your business, or at best, obtains mixed results.
+D&I initiatives can under-perform in an business, or at best, obtains mixed results.

 Maybe, your scope will include the need to position competitively, to support long term growth.
 Perhaps your aim is to attract and retain the best talent from a diverse candidate base.